s15n/par-lang/docs/src/statements/commands.md

 | [Expression](../expressions/application.md#recursive-destructions)
 </sup>*

-If no loop label is present, `loop` corresponds to the innermost `begin`.
-Else to the `begin` with the same loop label.
+A `loop` corresponds to the innermost `begin` with the same loop label. `loop` without a label can only correspond to `begin` without a label.

 A recursive command can destruct a recursive type:
 ```par